stefan-hoeck/idris2-rhone-js/src/Examples/Performance.md

       ]
 ```

+We register two events at the text field: Whenever users input
+text in it, the field should fire an event to get the validation
+routine started.
+If the *Enter* key is pressed, the grid of
+buttons should be generated.
+This should also happen if the
+*Run* button is clicked.

 ## Controller

 The controller - especially the MSF used for
 generating the buttons and validating the user input -
 is quite a bit more involved.
 We have two unrelated
 parts in the UI (unrelated meaning, that they do not
-react on a shared set of UI events), so we need
+react on a shared set of events), so we need
-to aliases for the corresponding effect types:
+two aliases for the corresponding effect types:

 ```idris